CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Code-style-and-naming.md

 * Use `CamelCase` for enums, classes and structs.
 * Use `CamelCase` namespaces.
     * Prefer full namespace paths where you refer to a type.
-It helps reading the code.
+It helps to read the code.
 For example `UI.Button` is better than just `Button` because a similarly named type might exist elsewhere.

 ## Class Fields and Functions